jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 `age>30`, `age<20`, `age>=25`
 : items that have the property “age” with values < 30, etc.

-any expression starting with `>`
+any expression starting or ending with `*`
 : don't show ancestors

 any expression starting with `/`
-: use FoldingText's full XPath syntax instead of the modified syntax.
+: use FoldingText's full XPath syntax instead of the modified syntax described here.
 See documentation on the [FoldingText website](http://www.foldingtext.com/sdk/nodepaths/).

 ## Known Issues

-If the extension is triggered, and without releasing the Command key, Command+A or Command+Z is pressed, these commands act on the editor.
+- If the extension is triggered, and without releasing the Command key, Command+A or Command+Z is pressed, these commands act on the editor.

-Terms containing characters other than [a-zA-Z] must be wrapped in quotes.
+- Terms containing non-word must be wrapped in quotes.

-Terms wrapped in quotes cannot contain syntax characters – i.e. space, `;`, `#`, `/`, etc.
+- Syntax characters – i.e. space, `;`, `#`, `/`, etc. – will always be recognized by such, even if wrapped in quotes.

-Cannot undo changes to text in the panel.
+- Cannot undo changes to text in the panel.

-The escape key closes the panel on keyup, not keydown, resulting in an apparent lag.
+- The escape key closes the panel on keyup, not keydown, resulting in an apparent lag.

+## Planned Features

+- Save named queries.
+- Escape key returns to view (and selection) before opening filter pane.
+This would make it easy to quickly get a different view of the document, but return directly back to where you were.
+- Display a list of tags when a `@` is typed.